A recent analysis provides more evidence that inappropriate prescribing of antibiotics is common in the United States.

 Antibiotic resistance is a growing problem and an urgent threat to public health.

-According to the Centers for Disease Control and Prevention (CDC), every year in the U.S., around 2 million people acquire antibiotic-resistant infections, and more than 23,000 people die because of them.
+According to the Centers for Disease Control and Prevention (CDC), every year in the U.S., around

 The recent study offers a new classification scheme that could be useful for “future efforts to comprehensively measure outpatient antibiotic appropriateness in the U.S.,” note the authors.